Virginia-Pennsylvania Boundary

 Source: The Ohio Company, a colonial corporation (facing title page)

-The Virginians most concerned about Captain Bienville de Celeron and the French claims were the members of the Ohio Company land syndicate.
-Shareholders included Thomas Lee, president of the Governor's Council, and Governor Dinwiddie himself.
+The members of the Ohio Company land syndicate were the colonists most concerned about Captain Bienville de Celeron and the French claims.
+Ohio Company shareholders included Thomas Lee, president of the Governor's Council (and acting govenor in the absence of Governor Gooch), and Governor Dinwiddie himself.
 Lawrence Washington was a member until he died from disease in 1752.
-In 1753, Governor Dinwiddie chose Lawrence's half-brother George to travel to the French fort near Lake Erie during the middle of winter and direct the French to leave the Ohio River.

 Viewed from Williamsburg, the Ohio River was in Virginia rather than in Pennsylvania.
 Joshua Fry and Peter Jefferson updated their map of Virginia throughout the 1750's to include information acquired from Gist's journeys and later during the French and Indian War, but always indicated that the Virginia boundary was east of the Forks of the Ohio.
-That placed the Ohio Company's fort (later Fort Duquesne, Fort Pitt, and finally Pittsburgh) in Virginia.
+That placed the Ohio Company's Fort Prince George (later Fort Duquesne, Fort Pitt, Fort Dunmore, and finally Pittsburgh) in Virginia.

 the Ohio Company started to build a fort at the Forks of the Ohio, but the French seized it and completed Fort Duquesne